 New Plymouth Girls' High School has obligations to safeguard and use its resources in a responsible manner.
 In doing so the School's personnel must safeguard against actual or perceived conflicts of interest regarding the use of those resources.
-Due to the personal nature of gifts and the risk of perceived or actual personal benefit to the staff member giving the koha or receiving the gift, the transactions is defined as a 'sensitive' expenditure type.
+Due to the personal nature of gifts and the risk of perceived or actual personal benefit to the staff member giving or receiving the koha or gift, the transaction is defined as a 'sensitive' expenditure type.

-New Plymouth Girls' High School expects all personnel involved in giving or receiving on behalf of the School, gifts or koha:
+New Plymouth Girls' High School expects all personnel involved in giving or receiving gifts or koha on behalf of the School: